sage-etcher/nsadv-hellorld/README.md

 ## North Star History

-The NorthStar Advantage system, released circa 1982, was a micro-computer sold by North Star Computer Inc. as the successor to their previously popular, North Star Horizon system.
+The NorthStar Advantage system, released circa 1982, was a micro-computer sold by [North Star Computer Inc.](https://en.wikipedia.org/wiki/North_Star_Computers) as the successor to their previously popular, North Star Horizon system.
 The computer was chocked full with 64KB general use RAM (expandable up to 256KB), 16KB of dedicated video RAM, a High-Resolution display (640x240), and the Z80A processor (4Mhz)!
 The Advantage was marketed primarily as a "business computer" and was often sold as a package containing the main system, bundled software, a multitude of manuals, and many accessories.
 A couple of notable accessories commonly offered included: an 8088 co-processor card compatible with MS-DOS v1.0 and a Winchester Hard Disk (originally 5MB but later expanded to 15/30MB).

 Due to the system being marketed primarily towards business use, not much software is known to be made for the system.
-Some of the common software bundled with the system, by no means all-inclusive, were: NorthWord, InfoManager, NorthPlan, PROPAC, Enhanced WordStar, SpellStar, MailMerge, Enhanced MicroPlan, dBase, FORTRAN, Pascal, COBOL/M-Sort, BuisGraph, ImageMaker, GraphicsLibrary-8, BASIC-16, FORTRAN-16, Pascal-16.
+Some of the common software bundled with the system, by no means all-inclusive, were: NorthWord, InfoManager, NorthPlan, PROPAC, Enhanced WordStar, SpellStar, MailMerge, Enhanced MicroPlan, dBase, FORTRAN, Pascal, COBOL/M-Sort, BuisGraph, ImageMaker, GraphicsLibrary-8.

 What the machine lacked in software it made up for in supporting a multitude, arguably too many by some, operating systems: CP/M, NS-GDOS, MS-DOS, and NorthNet just to name a few.
-There are two in that list that you may not recognize, namely NS-GDOS and NorthNet, I do not know much about NorthNet but NS-GDOS was NorthStar's operating system. there were many iterations of NS-DOS throughout the company's life, the main one I will be touching on is NS-GDOS v1.0.0AQ, which came with the graphics subsystem, 2 program monitor/debuggers, and the GBASIC.
+There are two in that list that you may not recognize, namely NS-GDOS and NorthNet, I do not know much about NorthNet but NS-GDOS was NorthStar's operating system. there were many iterations of NS-DOS throughout the company's life, the main one I will be touching on is NS-GDOS v1.0.0AQ, which came with the graphics subsystem, 2 program monitor/debuggers, and both a standarad [BASIC](https://en.wikipedia.org/wiki/BASIC) and Graphics BASIC interpretters.
 I have heard that later iterations also came with a text editor and an assembler but I am unable to verify that sentiment.

 The Northstar Advantage had a substantial lot going for it, and initially saw great commercial success but ultimately was held down due to requiring Hard-Sectored Floppy Disks.
 This requirement meant that sharing data and programs to non-identical systems was very difficult, and ended with the system being outpaced by the ever-popular IBM Personal Computer.

-Soon after the failure of the otherwise great machine, the Northstar Advante, NorthStar made one final leap with the North Star Dimension, only 2 years later, in 1984.
+Soon after the failure of the otherwise great machine, the Northstar Advante, North Star made one final leap with the [North Star Dimension](https://en.wikipedia.org/wiki/North_Star_Computers#North_Star_Dimension_(1984)), only 2 years later, in 1984.
 The company carried on with its Dimension lineup until 1989 when the company dissolved.

 ## Additional Notes

-I do not currently have the 8088 Expansion card for the system, nor the MS-DOS v1.0 floppies, but if I get my hands on a working pair I will update this repo with examples of a Hellorld on them as well!
+I do not currently have the 8088 Expansion card for the system, nor the MS-DOS v1.0 floppy, but if I get my hands on a working pair I will update this repo with examples of a Hellorld on them as well!

 If anyone reading this has either of those feel free to reach out to me and I'll try to shoot ya a reasonable offer! =DD

-I just got the NorthStar Advantage earlier this year so I am still learning, but for now, this is where I sign off, thanks for reading this far, sage, logging off.
+I just got the NorthStar Advantage earlier this year so I am still learning, but for now, this is where I sign off, thanks for reading this far!

+Sage, logging off.

 ## Open Source License (Apache version 2.0)